What causes the plague? Bubonic plague. Mechanisms of plague development

 • septic - 100%.

-Preparations for children and pregnant women
+Medicines for children and pregnant women

 Preventive therapy

-In addition, a patient with suspected pneumonic plague infection should be kept in a separate room and treated with precautions against the possibility of airborne infection of personnel.
-In addition to those listed, they include restricting the patient's movement outside the room, as well as the mandatory wearing of a mask in the presence of other persons.
+In addition, a patient with suspected pneumonic plague infection should be kept in a separate room and treated with precautions regarding the possibility of airborne infection of personnel.
+In addition to those listed, they include restricting the patient’s movement outside the room, as well as mandatory wearing of a mask in the presence of other persons.

-Plague of carnivores
+Distemper of carnivores

 This disease (Pestis carnivorum) is known among domestic dogs as distemper and is not related to Y. pestis.
 It is manifested by damage to the central nervous system, inflammation of the mucous membranes of the eyes and respiratory tract.
-Unlike the human plague, it is viral in nature.
+Unlike human plague, it is viral in nature.

 The Philistines did not calm down and for the third time transported the trophy of war, and with it the plague, to the city of Askralon.
-Then all the rulers of the Philistines gathered there - the kings of the five cities of the Philistines - and they decided to return the ark to the Israelites, because they realized that this was the only way to prevent the spread of the disease.
+All the Philistine rulers later gathered there - the kings of the five cities of Philistia - and they decided to return the ark to the Israelites, because they realized that this was the only way to prevent the spread of the disease.
 And chapter 5 ends with a description of the atmosphere that reigned in the doomed city.
-"And those who did not die were struck with growths, so that the cry of the city ascended to heaven" (1 Sam.).
-Chapter 6 depicts the council of all the rulers of the Philistines, to which the priests and soothsayers were summoned.
-They advised to bring God a sacrifice of duty - to put in the ark, before returning it to the Israelites, gifts.
-“According to the number of the lords of the Philistines, five growths of gold and five mice of gold, devastating the earth; for the penalty is one for you all, and for your rulers ”(1 Sam.).
-This biblical tradition is interesting in many ways: it contains a hidden message about an epidemic that most likely affected all five cities of Philistea.
-It could be about the bubonic plague, which affected people from small to large and was accompanied by the appearance of painful growths in the groin - buboes.
-The most remarkable thing is that the Philistine priests, apparently, connected this disease with the presence of rodents: hence the golden sculptures of mice "devastating the earth."
+“And those who did not die were smitten with growths, so that the cry of the city went up to heaven” (1 Sam.).
+Chapter 6 depicts the council of all the rulers of the Philistines, to which priests and soothsayers were called.
+They advised to bring a trespass offering to God - to put gifts in the ark before returning it to the Israelites.
+“According to the number of the rulers of the Philistines, there are five golden growths and five golden mice that devastate the land; for the execution is one for all of you and for those who rule you” (1 Sam.).
+This biblical legend is interesting in many respects: it contains a hidden message about an epidemic that most likely swept through all five cities of Philistia.
+We could be talking about the bubonic plague, which affected people young and old and was accompanied by the appearance of painful growths in the groin - buboes.
+The most remarkable thing is that the Philistine priests apparently associated this disease with the presence of rodents: hence the golden sculptures of mice “ravaging the earth.”

-Plague epidemics in historical time
+Plague epidemics in historical times

 Plague as a biological weapon

 In 2001-2003, 7 cases of plague were registered in the Republic of Kazakhstan (with one death), in Mongolia - 23 (3 deaths), in China in 2001-2002, 109 people fell ill (9 deaths).
-The forecast of the epizootic and epidemic situation in the natural foci of the Republic of Kazakhstan, China and Mongolia adjacent to the Russian Federation remains unfavorable.
+The forecast for the epizootic and epidemic situation in the natural foci of the Republic of Kazakhstan, China and Mongolia adjacent to the Russian Federation remains unfavorable.

 Forecast